ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 There are a number of reasons why Dynamic Font Scaling may not have any effect on an app .
 The following list, while not exhaustive, provides some things to check to debug why Dynamic Font Scaling is not working.

 1. Verify that your version of Ionic supports Dynamic Font Scaling.
 Dynamic Font Scaling was added starting in Ionic v7.5.
-2. Dynamic Font Scaling is opt-in on iOS on Ionic 7.
+2. Dynamic Font Scaling is opt-in on iOS in Ionic 7.
 Verify that the proper CSS has been set.
 See [Enabling Dynamic Font Scaling in Ionic](#enabling-dynamic-font-scaling-in-ionic) for more information.
 3. Verify that your code does not override the root element's default font size.
 Manually setting a font size on the root element will prevent Dynamic Font Scaling from working as intended.
 4. Verify that your code does not override font sizes on Ionic components.
 Ionic components that set `font-size` rules will use `rem` units.
 However, if your app overrides that to use `px`, then that custom rule will need to be converted to use `rem`.
-See [Integrating Custom Components with Dynamic Font Scaling](#integrating-custom-components-with-dynamic-font-scaling) for more information.
+See [Integrating Custom Components](#integrating-custom-components) for more information.

 ### Maximum and minimum font sizes are not being respected on Android